curioustechizen/curioustechizen.github.io/src/content/blog/2025-08-14-pragmatic-kmp-part-02.md

 This is the second post in this series.
 You can read all posts [here](/tags/pragmatic-incremental-kmp) (this is an ongoing series, so be sure to check back occasionally).

-In the first post, we saw how we introduced KMP to an existing Android and iOS codebase ny imlementing a self-contained tab, sharing everything except the UI.
+In the [first post](http://kiranrao.in/blog/pragmatic-kmp-part-01), we saw how we introduced KMP to an existing Android and iOS codebase by implementing a self-contained tab, sharing everything except the UI.
 In this post, we will look at the opposite - a situation where we shared everything except some portions of the data layer.

 ## Feature: Starting a Moment with the Somnox